 Goal Land use in Weesaw Township will emphasize agricultural uses and homes in rural settings.
-Accordingly, the Township will provide public services and facilities that are appropriate for an agricultural, low density community.
+Accordingly, the Township will provide public services and facilities that are appropriate for an agricultural, low-density community.

-Rationale The low density development and spread out nature of farms and homes in Weesaw make it difficult to provide extensive public services in a cost effective manner.
+Rationale The low-density development and spread out nature of farms and homes in Weesaw make it difficult to provide extensive public services in a cost effective manner.
 Moreover, it is unlikely that public water or sanitary sewer will be available anytime soon to most of the Township.
 This emphasizes the concerns of the Township about groundwater protection and the impact of growth on water quality and other quality of life issues.

-• Require development to have adequate water and sanitary sewer service prior to receiving any required Township approvals.

-- Require applicants seeking land development projects to provide assurance that adequate utilities (roads, fire, police, medical services, public transit stops and other services) are adequate to serve the proposed uses before granting approval. - Expand public water and sewer infrastructure based on need or public desire.
-Specifically investigate providing public sewer in Glendora. - Investigate the feasibility of developing additional park/recreation lands in cooperation with local land conservancies and County and State agencies. - Maintain existing park/recreation lands to provide quality recreational opportunities for residents and visitors. - Add amenities to Weesaw Township Community Park and Mill Park to meet the recreational desires of the community.
+- Require development to have adequate water and sanitary sewer service prior to receiving any required Township approvals. - Require applicants seeking land development projects or the extension of utilities to pay for those improvements or upgrades (roads, fire, police, medical services, public transit stops and other services) before granting approvals. - Expand public water and sewer infrastructure based on need or public desire.
+Specifically investigate providing public sewer in Glendora. - Investigate the feasibility of developing additional park/recreation lands in cooperation with local land conservancies and County and State agencies. - Maintain existing park/recreation lands to provide quality recreational opportunities for residents and visitors.
+Ensure the 5 year Recreation Plan required by Michigan Department of Natural Resources is kept current. - Add amenities to Weesaw Township Community Park and Mill Park to meet the recreational desires of the community.
+See Recreation Plan for specific park and recreation goals, objectives and actions.